Using the Debugger

 WinAPE features a fully integrated Z80 debugger.
 This allows you to pause the emulation at any time, examine or modify the values of Z80 registers, view the running Z80 program and edit, load and save regions of emulator memory.

-To start the debugger at any time while the emulator is running, click the pause button or press F7 or F8.
+To start the debugger at any time while the emulator is running, click the pause button

-To resume emulation click the play button or press F9.
+To resume emulation click the play button

 While in debug mode the F7 key allows you to single step through executing Z80 instructions.
 Pressing this key will execute a single instruction or part of an instruction.
 Single stepping repeating instructions (eg. LDIR, LDDR) will cause one execution cycle of that instruction to be performed.
 Single stepping through CALL instructions will continue stepping into the called location.